Novozymes: Innovation and Smart Solutions

 – To me, the great challenge is to stay at the forefront of development.
 That's why our collaboration with Coor is designed as an equal partnership.
 I don't want to risk things being forgotten and hidden because something went wrong.
 As partners we have a dialogue based on trust and transparency; we can bring up every question with full confidence, and jointly develop clever solutions.
 It only makes our relationship stronger.

 covers all the services carried out in the management phase to ensure that a building is as cost-effective, sustainable, safe and functional as possible, and that its value is stable over time.
 This includes operations, maintenance and energy optimization of building installations (like heating, electricity and ventilation) and building parts (like the roof, facades and entrances).

 Even in the first year, the partnership resulted in a couple of companywide changes.
-One was a new matrix organization for service and maintenance.
+One was a new matrix organization for FM solutions such as service and maintenance.

 The project involved going through the systems in four buildings, which has so far resulted in savings of 612,000 kWh per year in electricity and 868,000 kWh per year in heat.
 These savings correspond to the annual power consumption for heating, household electricity and hot water for 60 average homes in the Nordic region.
 Soon, Novozymes will be opening a new 30,000 m2 R&D department in Lyngby in Denmark.
 So Jacobsen is a busy man, but also an optimistic one.

 – Our partnership with Coor has been good for both companies.
 With great openness and good leadership in both organizations, we’re elevating ‘Hard FM’ to new levels.